 - Delete them and remove from Google Web search.

-If you are not an expert in this, you might like to hire any SEO expert or SEO company which can do all this thing for you.
-Talking about my actions: I mostly re-edited those posts which fall into the category of thin content but are useful.
+If you are not an expert in this, you might like to hire any SEO expert or SEO company that can do all this thing for you.
+Talking about my actions: I mostly re-edited those posts that fall into the category of thin content but are useful.
 I added more information and republished it on the same day.
 You can see on such example on my post on BuySellads review.
-This post, was earlier in 300 words and offer very less insight.
+This post was earlier in 300 words and offer very less insight.
 Though the information was accurate but many more information can be added to it.
 I made all the changes and used LSI (Latent Semantic Indexing) to make the content more SEO friendly and boom, that post is now on the first page of Google.

 Too many Advertisements

 Without ads, it’s impossible to survive as a professional blogger.
 Google never says No to the ad but a big NO when it comes to too many ads.
 If your ads are added in a way, which clutter the site design or you are adding too many ads around the post, you might be standing in the danger zone.
 Especially, if you are in the practice of adding ads in between the post.
 This is one of the must things that you should not do.
 Make sure, you don’t have too many ads above the fold and not too many ads around the content.
 Check 5 Profitable ways to monetize your blog without banners.